sky-wa1ker/sky-wa1ker/README.md

-- 👋 Hi, I’m Shravan and I'm too lazy to finish this.
+- 👋 Hi, I'm too lazy to finish this.

 <!---